chriskilelo/taskflow/README.md

 ![TaskFlow Logo](resources/assets/images/taskflow_logo_darkmode.png)

-# TaskFlow 🚀
+# TaskFlow 💥

 Welcome to **TaskFlow**, a powerful task management application designed to help you manage your tasks effectively.
-Whether you're a professional, student, or anyone looking to stay organized, TaskFlow is here to make your life easier!💡
+Whether you're a professional, student, or anyone looking to stay organized, TaskFlow is here to make your life easier!💡 Please note that this work is still under development, looking forward to finishing up all the features soon.

 ---